 What’s my method?

-I’ve experimented with more floor cleaning products then I’d like to admit and have finally come around to washing my floors with vinegar and water.
+I’ve experimented with more floor cleaning products then I’d like to admit and go back and forth between a water/vinegar solution and a castile soap and water solution.
 You can read more about my technique in this post.
-I prefer a steam mop for tile (bathrooms and mudroom) and vinyl ( laundry room).
+I prefer a steam mop for tile (bathrooms, laundry room, and mudroom).
 I use a refillable spray mop on days when I only have time for a quick wash or if the floors need to be washed before Thursday.
 I use water, vinegar, and essential oils in the spray mop as well.
 Why do I use the water and vinegar method?
 It’s the only floor cleaner that I’ve found that gets up everything and doesn’t leave a sticky residue or a film.
 I add the essential oils so my house doesn’t smell like a pickle factory (I don’t like the smell of vinegar – at all).
-And in all my research, I’ve found that vinegar and water is what is professionally recommended by most flooring companies and installers.
-(Note: if you have waxed hardwood floors DO NOT use vinegar/water.)

 + FRIDAYS + CATCH-ALL DAY +